 Is your skin irritated or red?
 Do you have a rash and you don’t know what it’s from?
-Dr. Toni Stockton specializes in rashes.
+Dr. Toni Stockton in Phoenix, AZ specializes in rashes.
 The following information can be useful when diagnosing your skin problem.

 Hives vs Shingles

 Hives and shingles are two rashes that often get mixed up with an untrained eye.
 Both hives and shingles are painful, look like red dots or blisters on the skin, and appear across the core of the body.

 - The differences are that hives are usually connected with allergies, but also appear as a reaction to extreme temperatures (hot or cold) and certain kinds of infections.

 - Shingles, on the other hand, is spread by a virus.
 So how can you tell which is which?